-Frequent and ongoing self-monitoring of clients through equipment left in the client’s home which is designed to measure the common signs and symptoms of disease exacerbation before a crisis occurs allowing for timely intervention and symptom management.
+Frequent and ongoing self-monitoring of members through equipment left in the member’s home which is designed to measure the common signs and symptoms of disease exacerbation before a crisis occurs allowing for timely intervention and symptom management.

 Who is providing Telehealth services?

 Any home health agency is eligible to provide telehealth services

 - Home Care of the Grand Valley – Grand Junction

 - Professional Home Health Care – Arvada, Boulder, Longmont

 - Centura Health at Home – Denver, Colorado Springs

 - Rehabilitation and Visiting Nurse Association (RVNA) – Fort Collins, Greeley

 - Argus Home Care – Pueblo, Canon City, Loveland, Denver

 There is no co-pay for home health telehealth services.